kramos577/GettingMean/README.md

 # Chapter 3
-*First commit to repository.
+  * First commit to repository.
 Express application is working and running.
+  * Modified express for MVC